Monkeypox

 Can I get monkeypox from surfaces?

-It’s possible, but good hand washing and avoiding ill people reduces your risk.
+It’s possible, but good handwashing and avoiding ill people reduce your risk.
 Continue to sanitize high-touch surfaces, especially if you live with, sleep with or care for an infected person.